q210/textile/README.md

 	}

-Original Readme by Christian P.:
+Original Readme by Christian Perfect:

 	A better javascript textile converter, because I couldn't find one.